IsaaccW/VoltageAttacker/README.md

 # VoltageAttacker
 Voltage Injection Tool

-Voltage fault injection, is the process of shorting a pin or component of a board/device at a precise moment in order to complete a certain function.
+Voltage fault injection, is the process of manipulating the power supply of a board/device at a precise moment in order to complete a certain function.
 This function can be pausing the clock, resetting the device, or causing memory to be corrupted.
 This voltage fault is injected with a crowbar circuit, these crowbar circuits and extremely simple.
 They are simply MOSFETS, that can be stacked together to increase strength and speed.
 Stacking MOSFETS allows for pulling a voltage down for longer or pulling a higher voltage down further.
 Attached below are examples of different VFI pcbs.

 ![VFI-Small](https://github.com/IsaaccW/VoltageAttacker/assets/65687558/aab1117e-c1c3-4a88-9a7f-967f4760a0bf)